Distribution of the bad part of class groups: Non-random primes

 According to the work of Bhargava, Shankar, and Tsimerman~\cite[Theorem 8]{bhargava2013davenport}, there exists some positive constants $c_1,c_2$ such that

-i.e., counting nowhere totally ramified cubic fields ordered by discriminant admits a main term $c_1x$ and counting all non-Galois cubic fields gives a main term $c_2x$.
-This already contradicts the analogous statement of Conjecture~\ref{conj:main body}(\ref{conj:r rami prime less than count fields}) when ordering fields by discriminant, the weaker one.
-On the other hand, Proposition~\ref{prop:Dq-case} shows that, under some hypothesis, Conjecture~\ref{conj:main body}(\ref{conj:r rami prime less than count fields}) holds for $(\mathcal{S};\Omega)$.
-This shows that the conjecture, and possibly the statistical behaviors of non-random primes are dependent on the ordering of number fields. \end{example}
+when the cubic fields are ordered by discriminant.
+This already contradicts the Hypothesis~\ref{hypothesis main} when ordering fields by discriminant.
+On the other hand, Proposition~\ref{prop:Dq-case} shows that, under some other assumptions deduced from Cohen-Lenstra Heuristics and Malle-Bhargava Heuristics, the Hypothesis~\ref{hypothesis main} holds for $(\mathcal{S},P,\Omega)$, where $P$ is the product of ramified primes.
+This shows that the hypothesis itself is dependent on the ordering of number fields, and we have to choose a suitable counting function. \end{example}